Join Mayor Jyoti Gondek and Calgary’s arts and business leaders at the 2024 Celebration for the Arts.

 DJ Goodword

 DJing for over 20 years, Edward Mitchell (DJ Goodword) has brought the funk to innumerable parties.
-From corporate Christmas parties for over 2500 people, to the dusty playa of Burningman, from private soirees in Toronto, to Grey Cup celebrations in Calgary, Goodword is your man who believes every party is another chance to shake off the dust to the old and new tracks that inspire us to boogie.
+From Silicon Valley novelty pop-up conferences (YxYY – look it up), to the dusty playa of Burningman, from private soirees in Toronto, to Grey Cup celebrations in Calgary.
+Goodword is your man who believes every party is another chance to shake off the dust to the old and new tracks that inspire us to boogie.

 Special Thanks